apache/iceberg/python/mkdocs/docs/verify-release.md

 ## Testing

-First we need it install the package:
+First step is to install the package:

 ```sh
 make install
 ```

-And then we can run the tests:
+And then run the tests:

 ```sh
 make test